ImperialCollegeLondon/formalising-mathematics/src/week_8/README.md

 concept of a group acting on an abelian group.

-For Lean if you've played the natural number game then this would help, and if you've done some of the earlier workshops then this will help for some of the harder problems.
+For Lean if you've played the natural number game then this would help, -- you need to know what `rw h` means.

+If you've done some of the earlier workshops then this will help for some of the harder problems in this workshop.

+# Lofty goals

+* Definitions of `H0 G M` and `H1 G M` (the latter as 1-cocycles `Z1 G M` modulo 1-boundaries)

+* G-module hom `M -> N` induces `H0 G M -> H0 G N` and `H1 G M -> H1 G N`.

+* Connecting map `H0 G C` -> `H1 G A` coming from short exact sequence.

+* Short exact sequence of G-modules gives seven term long-exact sequence of cohomology.

+* Inf-res

+* H2, more Inf-res, ten term long exact sequence of cohomology.

+* n-cocycles and n-coboundaries.

+* Hochshild-Serre spectral sequence.

 # How do I do the workshop?